debezium/oracle-vagrant-box/README.md

 and wait for the database to start.

 ### Database configuration

+Note: as foreseen by the Oracle Docker image, the following assumes that the multi-tenancy model is used, with the container database being named `ORCLCDB` and a pluggable database being named `ORCLPDB1`.

 The last step to do is to configure the started database.
 You can configure it in automated way using provided installation script or you can follow the manual steps to understand the necessary pre-conditions.

-To configure the database automatically run
+To configure the database automatically run:

 ```
 cat setup.sh | docker exec -i dbz_oracle bash
 ```